Burning Buildings and Half a Loaf

 SUCCESS TAKES COMPROMISE: To illustrate the matter consider George W. Bush, the consummate compromiser.

-- He began nationalizing banks which he himself admitted violated the principles of the free market which he claimed to support.
+- He himself admitted that he violated the very principles of the free market which he claimed to support.

 - He opposed terrorists but gave hundreds of millions to Yasser Arafat's Palestinian Authority.